-JPSP is a peer reviewed journal and covers all area of educational studies.
-The journal is published biannually (twice a year: June and December) and provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
+JPSP is a peer-reviewed journal and covers all areas of educational studies.
+The journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 The journal aims to achieve the advancement of knowledge in the field of educational sciences and to offer an integrated view of the field by presenting approaches of multiple disciplines.

 Announcement: Starting in 2023, the journal will be published triannually (April, August, and December).

 Attitudinal changes among high school students toward the English language following educational reforms in China

 Shih Ching Wang, Sofia Afidchao